At a Glance

 Swirl operates at a different point in the funnel.
 When a buyer is actively browsing your website — looking at a specific trim, comparing two models, asking about range or payload — Conversica has nothing to offer them.
 It doesn't monitor live website sessions, it doesn't engage anonymous visitors, and it doesn't guide a buyer through a real-time decision.
 Conversica waits for you to hand it a lead.
 Swirl creates the lead.

-Swirl's BYD Al-Futtaim deployment achieved a 27% engagement rate and 13% conversion rate — compared to the 5–8% industry average for standard chatbots.
+Swirl's BYD Al-Futtaim deployment achieved a 28% engagement rate and 13% conversion rate of engaged visitors — compared to the 5–8% industry average for standard chatbots.
 Conversica's benchmark is a 15% lift in internet sales for dealers who implement it.
 Different metrics because they are different products solving different problems at different stages of the buyer journey.

 The AI architecture difference also matters in practice.
 Conversica's NLP was built before the transformer model era (the GPT-class technology that underpins modern conversational AI).
 Dealer reviews on G2 and Capterra repeatedly flag that the assistant produces robotic or irrelevant responses when conversations go off-script.
-Swirl is built on current-generation LLMs, which handle unexpected buyer questions, objections, and tangents more naturally — critical when you're the first AI voice a buyer hears when they're considering a $50,000 purchase.
+Swirl is built on current-generation LLMs with Generative UI — the AI creates custom visual layouts in real time based on what each buyer asks, rather than displaying pre-built templates — and Agentic Orchestration (Swirl autonomously pulls from and acts on the dealer's existing systems of record, including 3D showroom files, OEM configurator data, inventory feeds, and CRM, without requiring any of those systems to be replaced).
+These are capabilities Conversica simply does not have.

 Multilingual Support: 7 Languages vs 50+